yanray/Black_Hat_Cats/docs/labs/phase_1/Phase1.md

 # Lab 1: Microcontroller

 ### Objective
-Learn basics of Arduino io by controlling LEDs and motors Assemble basic body for a robot and use the Arduino to move in a basic square
+•Learn basics of Arduino io by controlling LEDs and motors

+•Assemble basic body for a robot and use the Arduino to move in a basic square

 ### Teams
 **subteam 1**: Hadi Alzayer, Alberto Lopez Delgado